Menu

 How Can Hypothyroidism Develop During/After Pregnancy?

 As pregnancy is stressful on the body, it can induce hypothyroidism.
-For some women, this starts during pregnancy, but it’s after pregnancy that a lot are diagnosed.
-Some recover after a month or two, but many are left with hypothyroidism for the rest of their lives, requiring medication.
+For some women, this starts during pregnancy, but it is after pregnancy that a lot are diagnosed.
+Some recover after a month or two, but many are left with hypothyroidism for the rest of their lives, requiring lifelong thyroid hormone replacement medication.

 During pregnancy, the body goes through many hormonal changes and the immune system makes adjustments in order to preserve the foetus and not reject it as a foreign invader.